b1-aditya/data-analyst-portfolio/README.md

 ## 👤 About Me

-I am a results-driven Data Analyst currently working as a **BI Developer at ObjectOne Information Ltd**, contributing to data-driven solutions for government and enterprise clients (MyGov).
+I am a results-driven Data Analyst currently working as a **Data Analyst at ObjectOne Information Ltd**, contributing to data-driven solutions for government and enterprise clients (MyGov).
 I specialize in extracting insights from complex datasets, building intuitive dashboards, and applying machine learning models to solve real-world problems.

 I enjoy working at the intersection of **data, business, and decision-making**, and I continuously upskill through hands-on projects and industry-focused learning.